freddolino-lab/ShapeME/README.md

 and scores.

-Then, when running `ShapeME.py`, set `--continuous <n>` at the command line, where `<n>` must be replaced with the number of binds to quantize the continuous scores into.
+Then, when running `ShapeME.py`, set `--continuous <n>` at the command line, where `<n>` must be replaced with the number of bins to quantize the continuous scores into.

 # Running ShapeME